Newsletters

 Superintendent of Schools

-Winter 2024-25 Season Highlights
+Winter 2025-26 Season Highlights

-• 8 student athletes were named All Section
+• 4 student athletes were named All Section

 • 1 student athlete was named All County

-• 22 student athletes were named All League
+• 29 student athletes were named All League

-Nine Varsity Teams Earn Scholar Athlete Recognition
+All 10 Varsity Teams Earn Scholar Athlete Recognition

-This season nine varsity teams received Scholar Athlete recognition from the New York State Public High School Athletic Association (NYSPHSAA).
+This season all ten varsity teams received Scholar Athlete recognition from the New York State Public High School Athletic Association (NYSPHSAA).
 To receive scholar athlete recognition, 75% of the team roster must have an average GPA of at least 90.
 At the end of each season, the NYSPHSAA honors teams who have achieved this academic success by awarding Scholar Athlete recognition.

 Team Highlights